frustra/glomerate/README.md

 Glomerate uses the MIT license.
 See LICENSE for more details.

-It also uses part of boost so the Boost license also applies.
-This can be seen in ext/boost/LICENSE_1_0.txt

 If you build the tests then googletest and googlemock will be retrieved which are governed by their own open source licenses.
 This can be seen in ext/googletest/googletest/LICENSE and ext/googletest/googlemock/LICENSE.